VAT on Business Entertainment

-If goods and services are used entirely for business entertainment, you get an exemption of VAT, given it fulfills the policies set by HMRC.
+If goods and services are used entirely for business entertainment, you get an exemption of VAT, given it fulfils the policies set by HMRC.
 In the case of goods and services used partially for business entertainment and partially for non-business entertainment, VAT becomes due on the full price.
 Although, in both cases, the main goal still gets fulfilled as entertainment helps in making a positive impact on the enterprise, which helps in increasing brand value eventually.

 Entertaining Clients or Overseas Customers

 In cases where the expenditure is necessary and for strict business purposes the private use may be ignored.
 Hospitality provided because it would be polite, it’s expected, or because it would improve relationships is not for strict business purposes.
-However, as mentioned above, the receiver might get subjected to tax implications if there is a private benefit involve while removing the chances to recover any input tax.
+However, as mentioned above, the receiver might get subjected to input tax implications if there is a private benefit involve while removing the chances to recover any input tax.

 VAT for Staff Parties

 Most organisations in the UK reward their staff with an annual Christmas party or annual dinner.
 It can be a tax-free benefit for an enterprise if the cost per head is below £150 per head.